tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 class Experience()
 ```

-A type for a measure of novelty, a feature vector, and an associated image.
+A type for a measure of novelty and an associated image.
 This is meant to be used by the Memory and the Brain

 Attributes
 ----------
 self.novelty : float
     A float that represents the movelty of the Experience
-self.featureVector : np.float32
-    A numpy.float32 1D array that holds the different features that represent this memory
 self.grain : Image.Image
     An image that will show us what the machine remembers

 Methods
 -------
-__init__(nov: float, fVect: np.float32, grn: Image.Image)
+__init__(nov: float, grn: Image.Image)
     Initializes the Experience with the given novelty, feature vector, and image
 __lt__(other)
     Compares against the novelty.
 Works for scalars and other instances of Experience